Best tips to be prepared for a Paddle Board experience

 Be aware that stand up paddleboards are not your usual surfboards a little longer.
-If you are a novice, you do not already have one and we recommend you do not buy one right away (we recommend to follow our guide to buy a good paddle).
+If you are a novice, you do not already have one and we recommend you do not buy one right away (we recommend following our guide to buy a good paddle).
 The best alternative is to rent one, as there is a wide variety of paddles on the market depending on your goal and your budget, you best explain your need at the store where you rent it and they will be able to guide with the one that suits you best, in this regard, we will provide you a guide in this sense soon.

-However there are different types of paddles available depending on their purpose.
+However, there are different types of paddles available depending on their purpose.
 An ideal is one that is about a foot longer than your height (normally).

 Paddle types by size:

 For Recreation and Leisure: Paddles that are about 12 inches longer than your height.

 Paddles for surfing: Paddles shorter than those used for recreational purposes